Back to top

 To persist the selection you have to update your data model with the selected state.

 To update the data model in your ListView you define your own Adapter class.
 In this adapter class you attach a listener to the View which is responsible for selecting the model element.
-If selected you update the state in the model which you can add as a tag to the View to have access to it.
+If selected, you update the state in the model which you can add as a tag to the View to have access to it.

-13.2.
-Tutorial: Domain Model and Rows interaction
+15.2.
+Tutorial: Domain Model and list view rows interaction

 Continue to use the de.vogella.android.listactivity project.